rodjek/librarian-puppet/README.md

 source when pulling down modules.
 If you run your own local forge, you may want to change this.

+    metadata

+Download all the dependencies listed in your `metadata.json` or `Modulefile` from the Puppet Forge.

     mod 'puppetlabs-razor'

 Pull in the latest version of the Puppet Labs Razor module from the default